Pembroke takes big step with Little League charter - Robesonian

 “All the games of which will be played at the park.
 Again, I think it will be a smoother transition with everything being ran by the department, like all the other programs.”

-Harper has worked with Little League baseball in two previous stops as a parks and recreation director in Pinehurst and Fayetteville-Cumberland and said this move benefits the kids most of all.
+Harper has worked with Little League baseball in two previous stops as at parks and recreation dapartments in Pinehurst and Fayetteville-Cumberland and said this move benefits the kids most of all.

 Ryan Sampson, a member of the parks and Recreation advisory board, said having an asset like Harper with all his experience in other departments has been a plus for the town.
 Sampson also serves on the town’s council.